-Last week, I learn how to play “Rebel Yell.”
+Last week, I learned how to play “Rebel Yell.”
 I expected a couple of quick fun minutes bashing around power chords and learning a simple guitar hook.

 Nope!
 I couldn’t play the first five seconds.
 The song opens with a complicated fingerpicking figure before moving into a fussily precise intro section.
 Then it finally bangs into three quick power chords before moving into the verse section where, instead of power-chording in tandem with the bass, the guitar plays a precious little upper string countermelody.
 The chorus doesn’t even let loose with big easy power chords.
 You still have to move up and down the neck with stopwatch precision.

 I watched a video of Stevens playing the song by himself.
 While I was instantly irritated by his harsh Brooklyn accent and decision to decorate his home studio with a mannequin wearing trashy ’80s lingerie, I still didn’t know how to play the song.